FilipUradnik/Graphs/README.md

 You can, in principle, force an edge of a non-weighted graph to have a different weight than one, but it is not advised because when finding the shortest path, the weight will not be taken into account if the overall graph's `is_weighted` attribute is set to `False`.
 Similarly, you can force just one edge of a graph to be directed, by setting its `directed` attribute.

-The `forward` and `backward` functions work identically when the graph is not directed, and when it is, they only allow movement in one direction.
+The `forward` and `backward` functions take as an argument a vertex - one end of the edge.
+They return the other vertex.
+When the graph is directed, `forward` returns the vertex only if moving from the input vertex to the output vertex would be in the direction of the edge (ie. it would be possible to use the edge to go from the input vertex to the output vertex). `backward` returns it only if it would be against the direction of the edge.

 ### Vertex